nickhward/DataSciencePrep/README.md

 ## 💌 Contact

-If you need any help or have any queries, please don't hesitate to contact us.
+If you need any help or have any queries, please don't hesitate to contact me.

 ## 🌟 Star this repo